 Step 1: from any other device go to https://www.icloud.com/find and then sign in using your Apple ID.

-4 Selectively Recover Photos from Locked iPad via iTunes
+Way 4.
+Selectively Recover Photos from Locked iPad via iCloud

-Using iMyfone D-Back iPad data recovery for Win or iPad data recovery for Mac (compatible with iOS 11) you can access the iCloud backup and only select the photos you wish to recover as opposed to recovering all the data on the backup file.
+Using iMyfone D-Back iPad data recovery (compatible with iOS 11) you can access the iCloud backup and only select the photos you wish to recover as opposed to recovering all the data on the backup file.
 Follow these simple steps to do it.

-Step 1: Launch the program on your computer and then select “Recover from iCloud Backup” and then click “Start.”
-Select “Photos” as the type of file you wish to recover and click “Next.”
+Step 1: Launch the program on your computer and then select “Recover from iCloud” and then click “Start.”

-Step 3: In the next window, click on the photos you want to recover and click “Recover.”
+Step 3: After completing the scan, click on the photos you want to recover and click “Recover.”

 If you had never synced your iPad with iTunes or set up Find my iPhone, you will need to use recovery mode to restore the iPad.
 This will erase the device completely as well as the passcode.

 Sometimes it's easy to forget the password since there are so many stuffs need to remember.
 So the best way to avoid lossing the password again is write it down and store it in a safe place.

 In addition, keep in mind that always back up your photos and data regularly through iCloud or iTunes.
 In this way, the possibility of successful photo/data recovery would be increased.